lohjine/opencaptcha/concepts.md

 danger is easily hard-coded against
 - this is easier for humans, but how to make more options for harder bruteforce?

+hmm changing hue works, but won't computers be able to identify it? have to test myself by training a neural network to defeat it
+-- does it really work though, use darknet and see the % pred. cant do online

+- from the rotate captcha paper
+-- dont have faces or humans
+-- preferably no sky, grass, sand

+- probably don't want arbitary colored stuff, like tshirts, inanimate objects

+- still need random cropping to expand image space

+- but probably want more categories so can't use a dog/non-dog classifier

 # Anti-bot techniques common to all CAPTCHA levels

 * A minimum solve time is applied as a form of rate-limiting